-A main influence on the ACHP is the Illinois Housing Blueprint ("the Blueprint").
+Similarly, the ACHP must also evolve, which it has in embracing the Illinois Housing Blueprint.
 Begun in 2020, the Blueprint is a statewide planning initiative that aims to identify emerging housing needs and to create a vision for the future of equitable affordable housing in Illinois.
 Its development involves extensive multi-party stakeholder and resident outreach, data driven research, and coordination among state agency representatives, a variety of affordable housing and resident supportive services industry members, and input from the public, to produce insights and action-oriented recommendations.
 The Housing Task Force serves as a main advisor in the development of the Blueprint.
+Though the next Illinois Housing Blueprint is not scheduled to be completed until 2026, the link between the Housing Task Force and the Illinois Housing Blueprint will still factor heavily into the activities of the Housing Task Force in 2025 because recommendations from previous Illinois Housing Blueprints have been integrated into this year's recommendations and action items.